Categories

 Although we might not agree the brochure is not false but misleading, the challenged rule does not address misleading speech, only the use of a judicial position that the candidate currently does not have.[6][4]

-Needless to say, O'Neill sees this as a victory.
-Now in his third campaign for the high court, the former judge has spent his recent campaigns challenging the status quo of judicial elections in the state.
-This year, he has refused donations and has a bold line on his campaign website which reads, "Money and judges don't mix.
+Now in his third campaign for the high court, O'Neil has refused donations this year and has a line on his campaign website which reads, "Money and judges don't mix.
 Never have and never will."[8]
 In his last election, the Disciplinary Counsel of Ohio attempted to have him stop identifying himself as a Democrat.
 For both challenges, O'Neill's right to free speech prevented any further action by the counsel.[9]

 This year, William O'Neill is challenging Justice Robert Cupp.
 In 2004 and 2006, he lost election to Justice Terrence O'Donnell.